Journalism

 Click any of the book covers to read Tristram’s review of the book.

-End-of-year poetry roundups
+End-of-year Telegraph poetry roundups

-2022 (20 books including Victoria Adukwei-Bulley’s Quiet, John McCullough’s Panic Response, Victoria Chang’s Obit and PJ Harvey’s Orlam)
+2022 (20 books including Victoria Adukwei Bulley’s Quiet, John McCullough’s Panic Response, Victoria Chang’s Obit and PJ Harvey’s Orlam)

 2021 (14 books including Isobel Williams’s Catullus: Shibari Carmina, Kayo Chingonyi’s A Blood Condition, Victoria Kennefick’s Eat Or We Both Starve and Alice Hiller’s Bird of Winter)